data-space/scala-spark/README.md

-# scala-spark
-Learn Spark and Scala
+# scala-spark - Learn Spark with Scala

 The purpose of this repository is to collect materials for learning Spark with Scala.